Triangle Strategy: Reception

+Sales

 Upon release Triangle Strategy debuted at the top of the Famitsu sales charts in Japan, selling 86,298 physical copies in its first week.
 The game debuted at 7th place in the United Kingdom in the week after its release.
 On 18 March 2022, Tomoya Asano revealed on Twitter that two weeks after its release Triangle Strategy had sold more than 200,000 copies in Japan and Asia and 800,000 copies overall worldwide.
 In December 2022, Square Enix announced that Triangle Strategy had sold over one million copies.

+Accolades

+Triangle Strategy was nominated for "Best Role-Playing Game" at The Game Awards 2022, but lost to Elden Ring.